rkingery/sm-mentorship/questions.md

 - How to answer interview questions for data science and software-related positions.

 ## I like what I've read and am interested in discussing a mentorship with you.
 How can I do this?
-Send me an email at `rkinger@g.clemson.edu`.
-This is my personal email.
+Send me an email.
 You can also message me directly in the SharpestMinds app, though I check it much less frequently.
 Please do not message me multiple ways, and please do not spam me!
 Pick one method and stick to it, and be courteous with follow-ups.
 I do not like being spammed.